undertap/webapp-starter-1/README.md

 #### Webhooks
 There is a webhook setup in clerk for the api to handle user creation and authentication.
 Use this to setup a sync between clerk and the user database.
-Further details can be found api readme.
+Further details can be found in the api readme.

 ## Development